OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 - Installed fonts
 - Installed browser plugins

 Using these various attributes, it is possible to create a fingerprint of the device.
 This fingerprint can then be matched against any browser attempting to login to the account, and if it doesn't match then the user can be prompted for additional authentication.
-Many users will have multiple devices or browsers that they use, so it is not practical to block attempts that do not match the existing fingerprints.
+Many users will have multiple devices or browsers that they use, so it is not practical to simply block attempts that do not match the existing fingerprints, however it is common to define a process for users or customers to view their device history and manage their remembered devices.
+Also these attributes can be used to detect anomalous activity such as a device appearing to be running an older version of OS or Browser.

 The [fingerprintjs2](https://github.com/Valve/fingerprintjs2) JavaScript library can be used to carry out client-side fingerprinting.